et9719/ourgalleryy/README.md

 ### News Details
 <img src="images/wire-news-det.png" alt="wireframe for news details page">

 ## User Stories

 I used the GitHub projects board to log my user stories to help me manage my project.
-This helped me break the project down into smaller tasks that would be more manageable by moving them into the in progrss section whilst I focused on them. once a task was complete I could move it into the done section to help me see my progress.
+This helped me break the project down into smaller tasks that would be more manageable by moving them into the in-progress section whilst I focused on them. once a task was complete, I could move it into the done section to help me see my progress.

 <img src="images/userstory1.png" alt="user stories">
 <img src="images/userstory2.png" alt="user stories">
 <img src="images/userstory3.png" alt="user stories">
 <img src="images/userstory4.png" alt="user stories">

 ## Objectives